arousal of the mind to unusual activity or creativity

 It sounded as if things were coming with a great

 procession and big bursts and wafts of music.
 I've a picture like it in one of my books--crowds of lovely people and children with garlands and branches with blossoms on them, everyone laughing and dancing and crowding and playing on pipes.

-have supreme power
+rule or have supreme power

 unhurried and relaxed